 Data Ethics & Consumer Protection

-With users’ explicit permission, Tala collects key pieces of data from our users’ Android devices solely for the purposes of underwriting loan applicants who typically have little or no documented financial history.
-The data that we analyze includes but is not limited to merchant transactions, app usage, texts and calls, and personal identifiers.
-We select these data sources for the purposes of understanding a user’s potential financial capacity, his or her behavioral attributes, and to validate his or her identity.
+We select these data sources to validate a customer’s identity and to determine his or her loan eligibility.
 We only collect the data we need; we have in the past explicitly turned off collection of data classes that were not useful for underwriting and continually evaluate the necessity of collected data classes for such consideration.

 We determine the weights of individual data points using state-of-the-art machine learning techniques, trained on historic user data.
 Once a customer has taken a loan with us, his/her repayment behavior is the most important factor for future lending decisions.